phaensgen/git-remote-x/README.md

 ## Git Remote Helper Implementations
 ### git-remote-local
 This helper uses a directory in the local file system as remote repository.
 It uses "local://" for the URL protocol.
-The url specifies the path in the local file system where the objects will be stored.
+The URL specifies the path in the local file system where the objects will be stored.

 #### Installation
 Git needs an executable in the path with the name "git-remote-local" in order to handle the "local://" protocol.